MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 ## Tips and considerations

 When providing examples, Power Query offers a helpful list of available fields, values, and suggested transformations for the selected columns.
-You can view this list by selecting any cell of the new column and begin entering a value.
+You can view this list by selecting any cell of the new column and either begin entering a value or selecting F2 on your keyboard.
+You could also use your mouse and double-click on one of the cells in the new column.

 :::image type="content" source="media/column-from-example/add-column-from-example-suggestions.png" alt-text="Screenshot showing the column from example suggestions." lightbox="media/column-from-example/add-column-from-example-suggestions.png":::